 First, your doctor or dentist will perform a physical exam.
 This includes closely examining the roof and floor of your mouth, back of your throat, tongue, cheeks, and the lymph nodes in your neck.
-If the doctor cannot determine why you are experiencing your symptoms, you will probably be referred to an ear, nose, and throat specialist.
+If your doctor cannot determine why you are experiencing your symptoms, you may be referred to an ear, nose, and throat (ENT) specialist.

-If any tumors or growths are found, the doctor will either perform a brush or tissue biopsy.
+If your doctor finds any tumors, growths, or suspicious lesions, they will perform a brush biopsy or a tissue biopsy.
 A brush biopsy is a painless test that collects cells from the tumor by brushing them onto a slide.
 A tissue biopsy involves removing a piece of the tissue so it can be checked for cancerous cells.

 In addition, your doctor may perform one or more of the following tests:

 - X-rays to see if cancer cells have spread to the jaw, chest, or lungs

 - CT scan to reveal any tumors in your mouth, throat, neck, lungs, or elsewhere in your body